 Family and Student Visa Updates

-The Department of Home Affairs has overhauled the partner visa application process.
-The Partner Visa 820 processing time takes between nine to eighteen months, but this can vary based on individual circumstances and the completeness of your application.
+The simplified partner visa overhauled by the Department of Home Affairs hasn’t changed the partner visa application process.
+The Partner Visa 820 processing time is currently nine to eighteen months, but this can vary based on individual circumstances and the completeness of your application.

 Applicants now submit one comprehensive application for both temporary and permanent residency assessment.
 This streamlined approach reduces time and financial burdens for couples.